-Although the UK Section is not recognised in UK law as a charity, we have referred to the guidance contained in the Charity Commission's general guidance on public benefit when reviewing our objectives and in planning our future activities.
-The Board considers how planned activities will contribute to the objectives we have set.
+The Trustees have referred to the guidance contained in the Charity Commission's general guidance on public benefit when reviewing objectives and in planning future activities.
+In particular, the Trustees consider how planned activities will contribute to the objectives they have set.

-Our objectives or purposes, and the activities that flow from them, are broadly aligned to those summarised in the Charity Commission's guidance publication RR12 - The Promotion of Human Rights.
+The Trust's objectives and the activities that flow from them are aligned to those summarised in the Charity Commission's guidance publication RR12 - The Promotion of Human Rights.